CoffeaTeam/coffea/docs/source/installation.rst

 is not available from batch workers, so a portable python enviroment needs to be created.
 Annoyingly, python virtual environments are not portable by default due to several hardcoded paths in specific locations, however there are two workarounds presented below.
 In both cases, we make a virtual environment that starts from a non-system base python environment to lower the amount of needed installations in the virtual environment.
-One can always start a venv scratch, but then the
+One can always start a venv from scratch, but the number of coffea dependencies makes the installation rather large, up to a few hundred MB.

 Container-based